Pregnancy Education Companion: week 25

 As your baby grows and you gain knowledge and skills, your confidence will also grow.

-Apart from our staff, there are other organisations that also offer support.
-These include:
+In addition to our staff, there are other organisations that provide support, including:

 Being sensitive to your baby’s needs

-Babies who are born very early, or who are unwell, are very sensitive to their environment and to how they are handled.
-They need to preserve their energy for getting better and growing.
+Babies born very early, or who are unwell, are very sensitive to their surroundings and how they’re handled.
+They need to conserve energy for getting better and growing.

-Their hearing is already developed, and they are used to the sound of your voice.
-In fact, your voice will be one of the most comforting sounds they will hear outside the uterus.
+Their hearing is well-developed and they’re familiar with the sound of your voice.
+In fact, your voice will be one of the most comforting sounds they hear after birth.

 Your baby will appreciate: